Essential Guide

 Why It's Costly:

-The Earthquake Commission (EQC) only covers the first $150,000 of residential building damage and $20,000 of land damage from earthquakes and natural landslips.
-Your private insurer covers the rest.
-However, EQC doesn't cover flooding at all—you need specific flood cover from your private insurer, which many policies exclude unless explicitly added.
+The Toka Tū Ake EQC (formerly Earthquake Commission) provides natural-disaster cover up to set caps for residential building and land damage — your private insurer covers above that.
+EQC doesn't cover flooding — you need specific flood cover from your private insurer, which many policies exclude unless explicitly added.
+See the EQC and ICNZ websites for current caps and definitions.

 How to Avoid It:

-• Ensure your private insurance covers above the EQC cap ($150,000 for buildings) so you have full replacement cover for earthquake damage.
+• Ensure your private insurance covers above the EQC cap so you have full replacement cover for earthquake damage — confirm current caps with EQC and your insurer.

 • Check council flood maps at your local council website to understand your property's flood risk, then ensure you have appropriate flood cover if at risk.

-• Add flood and landslip extensions to your policy if you're in a high-risk area—it typically costs an additional 10-20% but provides essential protection.
+• Add flood and landslip extensions to your policy if you're in a high-risk area — additional cost varies by insurer and risk zone, confirm with the insurer.

 • Review coverage after major NZ natural disasters as insurers often change terms, excesses, and availability of cover in affected regions.